Skip to main content

 Program Curriculum

-Our prescribed curriculum is intentionally designed to meet your professional needs.
+Our prescribed curriculum is designed to meet your professional needs.
 It is anchored in both foundational knowledge and core competencies of independent school leadership.
 You will also complete an action research project to advance your leadership and scholarship.
-30 credits are required to graduate with Vanderbilt’s M.Ed. degree in Independent School Leadership.
+Thirty credits are required to graduate with Vanderbilt's M.Ed. degree in Independent School Leadership.

 The ISL Curriculum is Centered around ten themes:

-• Leadership and Learning in Independent Schools
+• Leadership and Learning Independent Schools

 • Institutional Advancement in Independent Schools